Showing posts with label Faye Dunaway. Show all posts

 "It's out of control and it's coming your way!"

 Truer words were never spoken.
-On the evening of the gala dedication ceremony for The Glass Tower—San Francisco's newest skyscraper and the tallest building in the world—an electrical fire breaks out in a utility room (Building developer: "You're not familiar with the many modern safety systems we have designed into this building"); faster than you can say "Titanic," all hell breaks loose…literally.
+On the evening of the gala dedication ceremony for The Glass Tower—San Francisco's newest skyscraper and the tallest building in the world—an electrical fire breaks out in a utility room (boastful building developer: "You're not familiar with the many modern safety systems we have designed into this building"); faster than you can say "Titanic," all hell breaks loose…literally.
 To quote the film's ad copy, "One tiny spark becomes a night of blazing suspense" as 300 well-heeled revelers in highly flammable '70s synthetics become trapped on the building's top floor with nothing but Maureen McGovern for entertainment, and ever-diminishing options available for escape.
-What to do?
-What to do?

 Panic at the Disco

 Well, what The Towering Inferno does (and very well, thank you) is to let this open-flame potboiler play out in a manner not dissimilar to that of an old Busby Berkeley musical.
 The tried-and-true pattern for those films was to introduce the players, hastily establish their superficial-to-inconsequential interrelationships and conflicts, then spend the rest of the movie interspersing the formulaic narrative complications and resolutions between musical numbers of intensifying extravagance and excess.
-A little plot, a musical number...a little more plot, a slightly bigger musical number, etc.; …all leading to a big, splashy finale featuring multitudes of people until, finally, all ends well with a romantic clinch at fade-out.
+A little plot, a musical number...a little more plot, a slightly bigger musical number, etc.; …all leading to a big, splashy finale featuring multitudes of Goldwyn Girls until, finally, all ends well with a romantic clinch at fade-out.

-The Towering Inferno follows this pattern pretty closely…only with explosions, falls from great heights, and gruesome, fiery deaths taking the place of production numbers.
-The result is a disaster film clocking in at over 2 ½ hours that, while occasionally getting bogged down in technical dialogue and repetition (eliminate all the footage of firefighters climbing stairs, and this movie would be about 60 minutes), moves at a surprisingly brisk and exciting pace.
+The Towering Inferno follows this pattern pretty closely…only with explosions, falls from great heights, and gruesome, fiery deaths taking the place of musical production numbers.
+The result is a disaster film clocking in at over 2 ½ hours that, while occasionally getting bogged down in technical dialogue and repetition (eliminate all the footage of firefighters climbing stairs, and this movie would be about 90 minutes), moves at a surprisingly brisk and exciting pace.

 Paul Newman as Doug Roberts - "The Architect"

 First, we get the hero architect (Newman).
-We know he's the hero because while everyone else wears suits and ties, he's the lone maverick in orange and suede.
-Cut from the same iconoclastic mold as those confrontational individualists in the Winston cigarette ads of the day ("I don't smoke to be like everybody else" was typical ad copy).
-Newman and his trademark squint play a sun-bronzed Thoreau ready to say goodbye to his lucrative career so he can live the simple life in Mendocino County and "Sleep like a winner."
+We know he's the hero because while everyone else wears suits and ties, he's the lone maverick in suede.
+Cut from the same iconoclastic mold as those confrontational individualists in the Winston cigarette ads of the day ("I don't smoke to be like everybody else" was typical ad copy), Newman and his trademark squint plays a sun-bronzed Thoreau ready to say goodbye to his lucrative corporate career so he can live the simple life in Mendocino County where he can "Sleep like a winner."

-Faye Dunaway as Susan Franklin, "The Girlfriend"
+Faye Dunaway as Susan Franklin - "The Girlfriend"

-The curvy speedbump preventing Newman from beating as hasty a retreat to the good life as he'd like is magazine editor Faye Dunaway.
+The curvaceous speedbump preventing Newman from beating as hasty a retreat to the good life is magazine editor Faye Dunaway.
 The movie poster identifies her as "the girlfriend," and that's precisely the breadth, scope, and function of her role in the film.
 Randy Paul Newman wants to runaway with Dunaway to a place where their hypothetical children "…can run around and grow and be free."
 But post-afternoon delight, the career-minded Dunaway informs him that she's just been offered a much longed-for promotion ("That's nice…," is his invalidating response).
 Newman wants her to be with him (and do what? we ask ourselves), but Dunaway, perhaps anticipating what lies in store for her in Network, is not keen to give her executive promotion the kiss-off so soon.
-Guess which one of the two isn't placed in the position of having to make a decision?
+Guess which one of these lovers isn't placed in the position of having to make a choice?

-William Holden as James Duncan "The Builder"
+William Holden as James Duncan - "The Builder"

 The tempter to Newman's antagonist is boss William Holden.
 He tries to persuade Newman to stay so that together they can build bigger and better firetraps—I mean, skyscrapers…all over the world.
 But Holden is a man of questionable integrity with dollar signs in his eyes.
 Something we can all easily observe for ourselves thanks to his ginormous eyeglasses.

-Once things start to heat up, good guy fireman Steve McQueen arrives on the scene as the film's moral mentor.
-His duty is to deliver a lot of common-sense, life-saving fire safety advice to the audience, finger wag at the corporate bottom-liners, and serve as the occasional big prick to Newman's vulnerable, exposed, quivering conscience.
+Once things start to heat up, good guy fireman Steve McQueen arrives on the scene as the film's savior, moral compass, and finger-wagger.
+His duty is to deliver a lot of common-sense, life-saving fire safety advice to the audience, scold the corporate bottom-liners, and serve as the big prick to Newman's vulnerable, exposed, quivering conscience.

-Richard Chamberlain as Roger Simmons "The Son-In-Law"
+Richard Chamberlain as Roger Simmons - "The Son-In-Law"

 The villain of the piece is electrical contractor Richard Chamberlain.
-The big bad guy tipoff being that within minutes of his entrance, he delivers a Neely O'Hara-ish speech about not needing God or anybody else's help, and how he didn't get through life on a pass because of his good cheekbones and damn classy looks.
+The big bad guy tipoff being that within minutes of his introduction, he delivers a Neely O'Hara-ish speech about not needing God or anybody else's help, and how he didn't get through life on a pass because of his good cheekbones and damn classy looks.
 (Although, in truth, Chamberlain's snare-drum-tight face has been pulled so taut, his exceptional cheekbones genuinely look in danger of cutting straight through the flesh.)
 Chamberlain's snakish character is written as such an unrelentingly rotten ol' meanie; at any moment, one expects him to materialize in a cape and top hat, twirling a mustache.

-Susan Blakely as Patty Simmons "The Wife"
+Susan Blakely as Patty Simmons - "The Wife"

-Now we come to the supporting characters.
+Now, we come to the supporting characters.
 The ones who exist primarily to drum up additional human interest, boost the potential body count, and attract the ancillary demographics necessary to make a movie this costly into a hit.

 O.J.
-Simpson as Jernigan "The Murderer"...oops!
+Simpson as Jernigan - "The Murderer"...oops!
 I mean "The Security Man"

-For ethnic appeal and to draw the athletic supporters, there's football player, would-be Hertz pitchman, and future felon O.J.
+To add a touch of diversity and to draw the athletic supporters, there's football player, would-be Hertz pitchman, and future felon O.J.
 Simpson as the tower's chief of security.
 On the plus side, at least he's not one of those noble, self-sacrificing, first-to-die Black characters Hollywood holds so dear.
 On the minus, the man gives a performance of kindling-level woodenness.

-Jennifer Jones as Lisolette Mueller "The Widow"
+Jennifer Jones as Lisolette Mueller - "The Widow"

-Fred Astaire as Harlee Claiborne "The Con Man"
+Fred Astaire as Harlee Claiborne - "The Con Man"

 For the classic Hollywood fans, we have Golden Years love interests, Fred Astaire and Jennifer Jones as an adorable, twinkly-wrinkly couple.
 He's a fraud bonds salesman, so Astaire gets to mine the charming chicanery of Airport's Ada Quonset (and, like Helen Hayes in that film, win himself an Oscar nomination in the process).
 Playing a good-hearted widow with lots of dough, Oscar-winner Jennifer Jones, last seen on movie screens embarrassing herself in the youth-flick exploitationer Angel, Angel, Down We Go (1969), gets to mine the selfless sympathy factor of The Poseidon Adventure's Belle Rosen (Shelley Winters).

-Robert Wagner as Dan Bigelow "The Publicity Man"
+Robert Wagner as Dan Bigelow - "The Publicity Man"

 Susan Flannery as Lorrie "The Secretary"

-And what would a disaster film be without a dose of sex=death guilt retribution?
-Overemployed non-entity Robert Wagner plays an executive who goes to great (read: fatal) pains to conceal the far from earth-shattering fact that he's boffing his secretary (Days of Our Lives star Susan Flannery).
+And what would a disaster film be without a dose of sex = death guilt retribution?
+Overemployed cipher Robert Wagner plays an executive who goes to great (read: fatal) pains to conceal the far from earth-shattering fact that he's boffing his secretary (Days of Our Lives star Susan Flannery).
 The high degree of secrecy these two engage in doesn't make much sense.
-They turn off their phones, lie to co-workers, and do not tell anyone where they are.
-Why?
-Neither appears to be married, it's the sexual revolution '70s, and Wagner's company obliges by outfitting his office with a big ol', tackily decorated bedroom.
-It would make more sense for this couple to dispense with all the needless extracurricular subterfuge and simply put the sexual overtime on their time cards.
+While neither appears to be married, it's the sexual revolution '70s, and his company obliges by outfitting his office with a big ol' tackily-designed bedroom, the couple nevertheless turn off their phones, lie to co-workers, and do not tell anyone where they are.
+Why all the secrecy?
+They act like they're in the military and he's a senior officer or something.
+Given that this movie takes place in the liberal mecca of San Francisco, it would make more sense for them to dispense with all the needless subterfuge and simply put their sexual overtime on their time cards.

 Did I mention there are also children and a cat?
 Yes, children and animals are as inevitable in disaster movies as Oscar-bait theme songs (this film's "We May Never Love Like This Again" actually hooked the prize).
 As the ubiquitous pet in need of rescue, we have Elke, the cat.
-And as what appear to be the only children in the entire building, there's Bobby Brady (Mike Lookinland) and a little girl who has trouble not looking into the camera lens (Carlena Gower).
+And as what appear to be the only children in the entire building, there's Bobby Brady (Mike Lookinland) and a little girl who frequently has trouble not looking directly into the camera lens (Carlena Gower).

-As a side note, I have to say I'm personally indebted to that little camera-staring girl.
-Had Jennifer Jones not been obliged to hoist that tyke around on her hip in take after take for weeks upon end, the late Miss Jones wouldn't have developed the enduring lower back problems that necessitated her seeking out my services as a personal trainer in the '90s.
+(As a side note, I have to say I'm personally indebted to that little camera-staring girl.
+Had Jennifer Jones not been required to hoist that tyke around on her hip in take after take for weeks upon end, the late Miss Jones wouldn't have developed the chronic lower back problems that necessitated her seeking out my services as a personal trainer in the '90s.
 Jones' back ultimately improved, and I got the opportunity to briefly know one of my favorite movie stars.
-So…thanks, kid!
+So…thanks, kid!)

 Once the cast and conflicts are assembled—honorable mention going to the two buddy cops and Carlos, the bartender who never takes a break (Sanford & Sons' Gregory Sierra)—it's just a matter of rolling out the catastrophes and conflagrations.
 Something The Towering Inferno manages rather spectacularly and as regularly as clockwork.